prodm93/code-security-analyser/README.md

 **Scanner replaceability.** Semgrep's licensing overhauls have been pulling features and rule sets behind Pro tiers with little warning, which makes any backend tightly coupled to it brittle by default.
 I went with OpenGrep to keep access to the rule ecosystem without waking up to find my scanner's core functionality paywalled.
 More importantly, findings are normalised before they hit the analysis layer, so the scanner itself is swappable without touching the rest of the system.
 If OpenGrep goes sideways too, I swap the scanner and the rest of the platform keeps working.

 **A custom MCP server for unified scanning.** Rather than bolting scanners directly into the backend, I built a dedicated MCP server that exposes OpenGrep and Trivy through a standardised interface.
-The backend talks to one protocol instead of managing multiple scanner integrations, and the analysis workflow consumes normalised findings without caring which tool produced them.
+The analysis agent uses one MCP interface instead of managing multiple scanner integrations, and consumes normalised findings without caring which tool produced them.
 This keeps scanner orchestration isolated from application logic, simplifies future scanner additions, and avoids tightly coupling the platform to any single security tool.

 **Agent-assisted security analysis.** Security scanners are excellent at producing findings and considerably less helpful at connecting them.
 The platform uses an OpenAI Agents SDK workflow that consumes normalised findings from the MCP layer, correlates results across OpenGrep and Trivy, identifies recurring security themes spanning multiple layers of the stack, and generates consolidated security assessments with technical context and remediation guidance.
 Instead of treating each scanner as an isolated source of output, the platform produces a unified view of application security across source code, dependencies, containers, and supply-chain components.